 Can you give more information about the geocoded coordinates in the SWITRS data files?

-Approximately 90 percent of fatal and severe injury collisions have been geocoded through a process developed at SafeTREC.
-The Point_x and Point_y fields contain the longitude/latitude geocoded coordinate locations based on the 1984 World Geodetic System (WGS84).
-If the collision was unable to be geocoded, these two fields will remain blank.
-If you are downloading a subset of data, it will include all collisions that matched your criteria, but if you use the mapping tools only collisions that were geocoded will be displayed.
-Note that the longitude and latitude coordinates are different from the GPS coordinates that are also provided with some collision records from CHP.
+POINT_Y fields contain the longitude/latitude geocoded coordinate locations based on the 1984 World Geodetic System (WGS84).
+If the crashes was unable to be geocoded, these two fields will remain blank.
+If you are downloading a subset of data, it will include all crashes that matched your criteria, but if you use the mapping tools only crashes that were geocoded will be displayed.

 How do I display downloaded SWITRS datasets in other GIS software or applications?

-Why are there fewer collisions in the most recent year of data available?
+Why are there fewer crashes in the most recent year of data available?

-It currently takes about 18 months for the California Highway Patrol (CHP) to input SWITRS collision data.
-For example, the final dataset for 2015 will likely not be available until summer 2017.
+It currently takes about 12-18 months for the California Highway Patrol (CHP) to input SWITRS crash data.
+For example, the final dataset for 2018 will likely not be available until summer 2020.
 On TIMS, we extract the most recent year of data available from the CHP on a quarterly basis.
 It will contain whatever records have already been input by CHP before that date.
-Therefore, until the most recent year is finalized, it will always show fewer collisions in TIMS.
+Therefore, until the most recent year is finalized, it will always show fewer crashes in TIMS.